pigatron-industries/arduino_eurorack/docs/dsp.md

 - **Period**

-Does the same as frequency but using the wave period in seconds instead
+Does the same as setting the frequency but using the wave period in seconds instead.

 ``` cpp
 oscillator.setPeriod(period);